 Completing the Loop’s Technical Assessment outlines key steps for the Allegheny, Monongahela, and Confluence “River Rooms” and identifies partners, projects, timelines, and issues critical to completion.
 The Scorecard rates progress for the Loop’s 25 segments and recommends how to improve each segment’s score, which rates Connectivity, Places, Maintenance, Ecology, and Experience.

 Images from Completing the Loop report

-Concurrent to this effort, evolveEA has brought together past documents, recently completed strategic planning, and new data and analysis to inform Riverlife’s Implementation Framework.
-This document sets tangible milestones and viable implementation strategies in the form of a roadmap for Riverlife.
+Concurrent to this effort, evolveEA brought together past documents, recently completed strategic planning, and new data and analysis to inform Riverlife’s Implementation Framework.
+This internal document sets tangible milestones and viable implementation strategies in the form of a roadmap for Riverlife.
 The document includes new bedrock statements (mission, vision, and values), a new organizational model, and a clear path forward to implement the recommendations set forth in the Completing the Loop report.
 All work that has been completed during this 18-month process has included an intentional and meaningful integration of social equity to ensure that Pittsburgh’s riverfronts belong to everyone.

 The Completing the Loop report has been made possible with funding from the Pennsylvania Department of Conservation & Natural Resources (DCNR) and the Henry L. Hillman Foundation.